 11. What’s your favorite feature of Décorography and how has it helped you in your home?

 I enjoy watching all the videos as they are very informative.
-I also like the Décorography forum where I can post questions and get suggestions and feedback from Jackie and other Décorography members.
+I also like the Décorography community where I can post questions and get suggestions and feedback from Jackie and other Décorography members.

 As you can see, Bonnie was already making progress in her home.
 But she still wasn’t achieving the modern feeling she wanted.
 In just three months since joining Décorography, Bonnie’s living room has undergone a complete transformation.
 Bonnie implemented what she learned in Color Choice, Creating a Cohesive Color Palette, 7 Simple Styling Secrets, and How to Mix and Match Patterns.